What Women Want

 What Women Want is a 2000 American romantic fantasy comedy film written by Josh Goldsmith, Cathy Yuspa, and Diane Drake, directed by Nancy Meyers, and starring Mel Gibson and Helen Hunt.

-The film was released on December 15, 2000, by Paramount Pictures.
-It received mixed reviews from critics, but was a box-office success, with a North American domestic gross of $182 million and a worldwide gross of $374 million against a budget of $70 million, becoming the fourth-highest-grossing film of 2000.
+The film was released on December 15, 2000, by Paramount Pictures in the United States and Canada and by Icon Productions in international markets.
+It received mixed reviews from critics, but was a box-office success, with a North American domestic gross of $182 million and a worldwide gross of $374.1 million against a budget of $70 million, becoming the fourth-highest-grossing film of 2000.

-A loose remake, What Men Want, was released in 2019, starring Taraji P. Henson and Aldis Hodge.
+A loose remake, What Men Want, was released in 2019, starring Taraji P. Henson, Tracy Morgan and Aldis Hodge.